couchbase-examples/java-springboot-quickstart/README.md

 If you would like to add another entity to the APIs, these are the steps to follow:

 - Create the new entity (collection) in the Couchbase bucket.
-You can create the collection using the [SDK](https://docs.couchbase.com/sdk-api/couchbase-java-client-3.5.2/com/couchbase/client/java/Collection.html#createScope-java.lang.String-) or via the [Couchbase Server interface](https://docs.couchbase.com/cloud/n1ql/n1ql-language-reference/createcollection.html).
+You can create the collection using the [SDK](https://docs.couchbase.com/cloud/management-api-reference/index.html) or via the [Couchbase Server interface](https://docs.couchbase.com/cloud/n1ql/n1ql-language-reference/createcollection.html).
 - Define the routes in a new file in the `controllers` folder similar to the existing routes like `AirportController.java`.
 - Define the service in a new file in the `services` folder similar to the existing services like `AirportService.java`.
 You'll have to implement the service interface `AirportServiceImpl.java`.
 - Define the repository in a new file in the `repositories` folder similar to the existing repositories like `AirportRepository.java`.
 You'll have to implement the repository interface `AirportRepositoryImpl.java`.
-- Add the new routes to the application in `Application.java`.

 ### Running Self-Managed Couchbase Cluster